IIIF/cookbook-recipes/recipe/0139-geo-annotation/index.md

 ```json
 ```

-### The specific Annotation which geocodes the region with the word 'Paris' to Paris, France.
+### The specific Annotation which geocodes the region of the image with the word 'Paris' to Paris, France.
 [JSON-LD](geoAnno.json)

 {: .line-numbers data-download-link data-download-link-label="Download me" data-src="geoAnno.json" }